emmetthe/Emmtsy/README.md

 ## Future Implemenations
 * Allow users to search for items by category
-* Allow users to checkout, to clear their cart
+* Allow users to checkout, clearing their cart